BLM flag added to Pride display in protest of Newberg school ban

 However, advocates argue this is discrimination, since race, sexual orientation and gender identity are neither choices nor political.

-"Black kids in rural areas need to know that they actually have support," activist Andre Miller said.
+"Black kids in rural areas need to know that they actually have support," said activist Andre Miller.

-"When we say Black Lives Matter on the street, we're really referring to our lives as Black people matter," Miller explained.
+"When we say Black Lives Matter on the street, we're really referring to our lives as Black people matter," Miller said.
 "Our life isn't political.
 The only divisiveness is white supremacy."

 "When members of a marginalized population ask for help, you say yes," Erin McCarthy said.
 "I'm not trying to convince anybody of anything.
 I'm trying to show love and support to members of these communities.
 If it makes you angry, it's not for you, so don't look at it."